wayke-se/components-react/README.md

 | modifyDocumentTitleSearch | string                    |                           |

 * Optional
-  * `pathRoute` - If set to true, then if a item is clicked it will append /guid to the url.
+  * `pathRoute` - If set, then if a item is clicked it will use the provided url and append the guid.
+Supports both relative and absolute.
   * `hashRoute` - If set to true, then if a item is clicked it will append #guid to the url (is not used if `pathRoute` is set).
   * `filterList` - Select what filters that should be visible and in whiched order, drivingWheel, price, mileage, modelYear
   * `initialQueryParams` - Set the default filter that should be applid upon init.